alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 Alyssa Solen → AI Foundations → Origin | Continuum → [Confirmed Project Name]

-A confirmed project may state that it is AI Foundations / Origin | Continuum Source-Line Anchored only while the confirmed record remains active and accurate.
+A confirmed project may state that it is AI Foundations / Origin | Continuum Source-Line Anchored only while the confirmed record remains active, accurate, and visibly referenced on the controlled project URL.

 ## Pending Review